toro with glossy leaves in the deep forest understorey

 Diet

-Herbivorous – absorbs nutrients through extensive root system.
-A slow-growing, shade-tolerant tree that thrives in damp, fertile soils.
+Absorbs nutrients through an extensive root system.
+Slow-growing and shade-tolerant.
+Thrives in damp, fertile soils.
 Prefers stable, undisturbed forest conditions.
 Often found in swamp forests and along stream banks.

 Habitat